 In Part 5: Republican Suicide we observed that any hope the Republican Party had to be reformed, to rectify its own direction has been defeated, internally.
-The current, unprincipled, pragmatic, consensus-with-Democrats GOP leadership, by vote fraud and parliamentary cheating, have made a return to Republican roots procedurally impossible from within.
+The current, unprincipled, pragmatic, consensus-with-Democrats GOP leadership, has, by vote fraud and parliamentary cheating, made a return to Republican roots procedurally impossible from within.

 What you Can Learn from Republicans and Mass Murderers (the article you are currently reading) was proposed in Riverfront Park in Spokane, Washington, Friday, May 31, 2008 [at 00:04:58, below] well before Adam and Tyler and George Sodini and Edwardo Sencion and Wade Page each repeated the same lesson before killing himself.

 From the transcript:

 The world awaits a generation that is undeterred by social convention, that is not psychologically disarmed, that’s willing to ignore immobile leadership, and not to push the teacher’s desk in front of the door either.
 They’re going to get up from their desks, cross the classroom and kick the door down, locked and loaded.